o3de/o3de.org/content/docs/atom-guide/look-dev/vegetation-bending-tutorial.md

 Great, now we have parameters, but let's actually use the parameters in the code and view them.
 1. Open `o3de\Gems\Atom\Feature\Common\Assets\Materials\Types\VegetationBending_ForwardPass.azsli`.
 2. We can reference the x offset parameter by using `MaterialSrg::m_xOffset`.
 So, where you previously put `OUT.m_position.x += 5`, replace it and add the y offset:

    ```
    OUT.m_position.x += MaterialSrg::m_xOffset;
    OUT.m_position.y += MaterialSrg::m_yOffset;
    ```
-   > Remember that we added the parameters into the material shader resource group, so that's how we can reference them with MaterialSrg.
+   Recall that we added the parameters into the material shader resource group, so that's how we can reference them with MaterialSrg.
 3. Repeat with the depth pass.
 4. Save your files and open the **Material Editor**.
 5. Select the material you made with the VegetationBending material type previously (`my_material`), and scroll down on the right to find **Vegetation Bending**.
 Adjust the x and y offsets as you see fit!